coryhouse/speaker-starter-kit/README.md

 8. [Do You Talk Funny?
 7 Comedy Habits to Become a Better (and Funnier) Public Speaker](http://www.amazon.com/gp/product/1505819296/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1505819296&linkCode=as2&tag=outlier-20&linkId=VJZDB4CA2KVCDXTN) by David Nihill
 9. [Speak to Win](http://www.amazon.com/gp/product/0814401570/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0814401570&linkCode=as2&tag=bitnatcom-20&linkId=7LZLFE4I5SQWJNYK) by Brian Tracy
 10. [The Storyteller's Spellbook: How to make your ideas more compelling and your career more magical](https://www.amazon.co.uk/dp/B073Q5X4BX/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1) by James Whittaker
+11. [Death by PowerPoint: the slide that killed seven people](https://mcdreeamiemusings.com/new-blog/2019/4/13/gsux1h6bnt8lqjd7w2t2mtvfg81uhx) - Our job as presenters is to clearly convey key information.
+A sobering reminder of our responsibility.

 # Related Resources
 1. [speaking.io](http://speaking.io)